coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 ### If your design process has changed over time, please describe what you used to do and what you do now instead.

 - I look more at existing materials and try to get more information about the audience.
 Unfortunately getting information about the audience before the event is hard
-- I used to start from the begginning and get from there but that often meant a very polished start and a rushed end.
-Now I try an overview first, then fil out sparsed details at every section
+- I used to start from the beginning and get from there but that often meant a very polished start and a rushed end.
+Now I try an overview first, then fill out sparse details at every section
 - Updating the data and tweak the presentation
 - If I am teaching a small group (or one to one) talk to them before hand - find out what they know already, what they want to learn.